Royal Golf Hotel

 On the north side of the Dornoch Firth, on the east coast that runs from the Moray Firth up into Sutherland, Dornoch enjoys the status of a well-to-do holiday resort.

 It is blessed with a particularly dry climate (in Scottish terms!) thanks to its sheltered position, and has miles of sandy beaches to match.
-The extensive sand dunes in the area are perfect for links golf, and the Royal Dornoch championship course being ranked 6th best in the world by Golf Digest and No 1 in Scotalnd.
+The extensive sand dunes in the area are perfect for links golf, and the Royal Dornoch championship course being ranked No 1 in the world by Golfscape and 4th best in the world outside the USA by Golf Digest.

 In addition Castle Stuart Golf Links, Inverness, is one of Scotlands newest and widely acclaimed links courses having hosted the Scottish Open in 2011, 2012 & 2013 and again in July 2016, being ranked 56th best in the world.